imospan/GL/task2_azure/README.md

 4. Export resulting infrastructure as an ARM template and commit to your repository.
 5. Extra points: Web-server installation should be handled by template

-At first, I tried to start Apache manually by script, but then decided to learn how to use cloud-init.
+At first, I tried to start Apache manually by script in CentOS, but then decided to learn how to use cloud-init with Ubuntu.
 Both script and init included in repo.

 I've created and configured resource group as shown below:
 ![alt text](https://github.com/imospan/devops_basecamp/blob/main/task2_azure/GL_task_schema.png?raw=true)